rogerfarrell/Notes/Taking-notes-in-Vim.md

 **This note is a work in progress.
 It may be out-of-date or have incomplete information.**

-## Leads to explore

-- [x] Write notes in VIMDOC and use Vim-native `:TOhtml` to convert them to HTML.
-(Possibly write a Lua filter for Pandoc to make the resulting HTML easily convertible to other formats while preserving features like tags.)

 ## Current solution

 ### Configure Vim's handling of markdown files